vmpenya/github-actions-course-1/docs/05-using-docker-in-github-actionss.md

                 args: "Alguna cadena rara que te he puesto porque es un ejemplo pero me he aburrio describir en ingles"
 ```

-## Sending a Slask Message Using a Docker Container
+## Sending a Slack Message Using a Docker Container

 This is an example using an specific docker image to send a message to a slack webhook.
 I copy the code here just for reference: